Instability of a Kerr-type naked singularity due to light and matter accretion and its shadow: Accretion into the naked singularity

 and it exists for $\sqrt{2/3} \le \tilde{x}$ with a rotation parameter value $\sqrt{\frac{32}{27}} \le \alpha$.
 Both rotation parameter solutions corresponding to prograde orbit can be seen in Fig. (\ref{fig:alphapro12}).

-At this point, by using the assumption that infinitesimal changes in the mass and angular momentum of the naked singularity, $\delta m$ and $\delta J$, due to plunging particles is equal to the energy and angular momentum of the particles following the innermost stable circular orbit, $\delta m = \tilde{E}_{ISCO}$ and $\delta J = l_{ISCO}$.
+At this point, we assume that the infinitesimal changes in the mass and the angular momentum of the naked singularity are equal to those of particles coming from the innermost stable orbit.
+In other words, we assume that $\delta m = \tilde{E}_{ISCO}$ and $\delta J = l_{ISCO}$.
 One has

 Let us start calculating the function $f\left( \alpha \right)$ for the retrograde orbits first.